thekitchen-pot/thekitchen-pot/src/content/blog/how-to-defrost-a-mini-fridge.md

 ---
+excerpt: "Need to defrost your mini fridge?
+Try these 2 fast, safe methods to remove ice build-up and keep it running efficiently.
+Keep food fresh & energy bills low.  "
+showTableOfContents: true
+authorId: kitchenpot1
 title: How to Defrost a Mini Fridge - 2 Superior Methods
+source: How To
 slug: how-to-defrost-a-mini-fridge
 pubDate: 2020-09-06
 modDate: 2025-01-17
+image: src/content/blog/images/How-To-Defrost-a-Mini-Fridge.jpg
+category: How To Guides
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/How-To-Defrost-a-Mini-Fridge.jpg
 coverAlt: How to Defrost a Mini Fridge - 2 Superior Methods
-description: >-
-  If you've recently purchased a mini fridge for cold beverages, it's important to maintain it properly to avoid short-lived joy.
-Learning how to defrost a mini fridge is crucial for its longevity and optimal performance.
-This comprehensive guide provides tips and steps to
 tags:
   - mini-fridge-for-beer
   - side-by-side-refrigerator
-category: How To Guides
-seo: >-
+authorImageAlt: kitchenpot1
+description: If you've recently purchased a mini fridge for cold beverages, it's important to maintain it properly to avoid short-lived joy.
+Learning how to defrost a mini fridge is crucial for its longevity and optimal performance.
+  This comprehensive guide provides tips and steps to
-  Wondering how to defrost a mini fridge?
+seo: Wondering how to defrost a mini fridge?
 This guide offers the do's and the dont's that you should always consider when defrosting.
 Read on.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 So, you’ve recently acquired your [mini fridge](https://thekitchenpot.com/blog/best-mini-fridge-for-beer//) and you’re happy that you’ll now enjoy cold beer going forward.
 However, you should be careful to maintain the appliance lest you have the most short-lived joy ever!